caio-rondow/plant-disease-dashboard/README.md

 6. Extract the file **test.zip**.
 7. The dashboard will open in another tab.
 Click on **Browse** and select the images in the folder extracted in step **5**.

-I wanted to have set up the server, but I didn't have time, so you'll have to access it this way.

 If you encounter any issues, please send me an email: caio.rondow@ufv.br.